BWXT Q1 2026 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-- TRISO Fuel Production: BWXT is currently the only producer of TRISO at scale, with plans for larger production facilities to meet future demand.
+• TRISO Fuel Production: BWXT is currently the only producer of TRISO fuel at scale and is exploring larger production facilities to meet growing demand.